 A lot of analysts in our space are saying that security analytics products are second generation SIEMs.
 We disagree.
 A Security Analytics product can do a lot of what a SIEM can do, but it does a whole lot more.
 It not only looks at activities, it also looks at access.
 Additionally, it has the ability to help facilitate risk based orchestration within an organization.
 Above all, it applies different levels of controls and provides risk scores and other opportunities to make business decisions.

 Our competitors are touting their platforms as “next generation SIEMs”.
 Some are going as far as saying they are the next Splunk.
 What we’re hearing from our customers and our advisory board is “We don’t need another SIEM.
 We have a SIEM.
 It’s not adding the value we need.
 We want an analytics product.”

-Gurucul is laser focused on behavior based security analytics.
+Gurucul is laser focused on behavior based cyber security analytics.
 When you hear our messaging, you’ll hear us talking more and more about security analytics and behavior analytics.
 We are purposely not positioning our product as a SIEM – to the dismay of some analysts.

 We think it’s important to understand the differences between a SIEM and a Security Analytics product.
 There are many…